felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 ![Simple Task Panel Dialog selection](imgs/wb3_dialog.png)

-We can set the edge length, and the click in **Ok** to get a new cube.
+We can set the length of the edges, and clicking on **Ok** we will get a new cube with the chosen dimension.